 Query Non-String Fields with String-Specific Operators

-Certain Atlas Search operators, like queryString and autocomplete, support only string fields.
+Certain MongoDB Search operators, like queryString and autocomplete, support only string fields.
 If you need to query non-string fields using these operators, you can convert the values of these fields to strings and store the converted fields in a materialized view.
 A materialized view lets you use string-specific operators to query the converted fields and keep the original data intact in the source collection.

 To get started, see How to Search Non-Alphabetical Data as Strings.